Eelgrass bed Divedog

 Some MPAs are very large.
 Dogger Bank MPA is about four times the size of the Lake District and the West of Scotland MPA is larger than Scotland itself!

 Government conservation bodies carry out surveys to determine which habitats need protecting.
-This conservation advice from experts helps law makers understand how human activity may be disturbing species and ecosystems, and what specific measures are needed to protect them.
+Often our citizen scientist divers are the first to record the seabed in an area to help identify places in need of protection.
+Conservation advice from experts helps law makers understand how human activity may be disturbing species and ecosystems, and what specific measures are needed to protect them.

 Why Marine Protected Areas are important